Exclusive: EU to attach CO2 limits to power reserve subsidies - source

-BRUSSELS The European Commission said on Monday it approved Czech state aid granted in 2006-2012 to renewable energy installations.

-BRUSSELS EU regulators plan to attach emissions limits to subsidies paid to utilities that set aside capacity to avert blackouts, an EU source told Reuters.
+BRUSSELS (Reuters) - EU regulators plan to attach emissions limits to subsidies paid to utilities that set aside capacity to avert blackouts, an EU source told Reuters.

 A draft law due to be published by the European Commission on Wednesday will set stricter rules on capacity mechanisms as the EU pushes to implement 2030 goals on reducing greenhouse gases.